 NASCIO Award recipients were announced on September 19, 2016 during the NASCIO Annual Conference in Orlando, Florida.
 For the past 28 years, NASCIO has honored outstanding information technology achievements in the public sector.
 Recipients of twelve exemplary initiatives were chosen from a field of more than 130 nominees.

 “One of our strategic goals centers on workforce development.
-To that end, I applaud the work that has been done in our agency in general and by the e-government group in particular to stimulate new thinking about building and recruiting talent for the next generation of IT employees for our organization and throughout state government,” said Michael Cockrill, Washington state chief information officer and director of WaTech.
+To that end, I applaud the work that has been done in our agency in general and by the Business and Digital Media Services group in particular to stimulate new thinking about building and recruiting talent for the next generation of IT employees for our organization and throughout state government,” said Michael Cockrill, Washington state chief information officer and director of WaTech.